Four Senior XIs, three U15 XIs and three U14 XIs represent the school on a regular basis.

 There are winter net sessions for all age groups mainly in the Spring Term whilst several pupils will attend the school’s Cricket Academy.
 There are five indoor nets within the Sports Hall and winter coaching benefits from the use of three bowling machines.

 The school has a long history with cricket.
 The first Duke of Marlborough, John Churchill, was at St Paul’s School in the early 1660s and there is much evidence that the practice of playing cricket had already reached London from Kent.
 It is, therefore, reasonable to conclude that St Paul’s School was one of the first schools to take up the game of cricket.
 The school played at the Oval for 25 years, up to 1884, and Surrey uses the present ground for junior county matches.
-Former international players include Percy Fender (Sussex, Surrey & England), Aubrey Faulkner (South Africa) and Reggie Schwarz (South Africa).
+Former international players include Percy Fender (Sussex, Surrey and England), Edgar Thomas ‘Tom’ Killick (Middlesex, MCC, Free Foresters and England) and Reggie Schwarz (South Africa).

 For the most recent fixtures and results, please view the SOCS website.